belzecue/Terrain3D_wiki/Building-From-Source.md

 * 4.0 stable `9d1c396c54fc3bdfcc7da4f3abcb52b14f6cce8f`

 ### Check out the right version
 Once you have the commit string, you just need to check it out.
-Git is smart enough to determine the hash you want with only the first 6-8 or so characters in a hash string.
-So `9d1c39` matches 4.0 stable above.
+You may use either the full hash string or just the 6-8 characters, so `9d1c396` would also match 4.0 stable.

 If the version checked out in step 3 above is not the version you want, then go back to the command line and change it.
-This will change it to Beta 12 for instance:
+This will change it to 4.0-stable specifically:

 ```
 GDExtensionTerrain$ cd godot-cpp